Standards for Credit on the MEI

 • City Contractor Non-Discrimination Ordinance or Policy (3 points for sexual orientation/3 points for gender identity).
 These can be established through municipal ordinances or policies that mandate all city contractors to have non-discrimination policies based on sexual orientation and gender identity.
 Partial credit may be awarded where the city gives a bidding preference to a city contractor with an inclusive non-discrimination policy.

 • BONUS: Inclusive Workplace (2 bonus points).
-This section assesses whether a municipality has LGBT-specific programming to attract LGBT applicants and promote diversity in the workplace.
-Cities will receive credit if they have any of the following: an employee pride alliance, diversity training that is inclusive of LGBT issues, or a recruitment program that actively advertises to the LGBT community.
+This section assesses whether a municipality has LGBTQ-specific programming to attract LGBTQ applicants and promote diversity in the workplace.
+Cities will receive credit if they have any of the following: an employee pride alliance, diversity training that is inclusive of LGBTQ issues, or a recruitment program that actively advertises to the LGBTQ community.

 SECTION III.
 MUNICIPAL SERVICES